Allied Health (ALH)

 Complete 12 hours from the following courses:

 Complete 6 hours from the courses below.
-At least three hours must be upper level and at least three hours must be outside the KHS department.
+One course must be an upper level KHS course.
+The other course must be outside the KHS department.

 Note: Students may also choose from the list of Allied Courses, though a course cannot count toward both Allied and Elective Courses.